Arava, 20 mg 30 pcs.

 – Immune system

-Very rare: serious anaphylactic/anaphylactoid reactions, vasculitis, including cutaneous necrotic vasculitis.
+Very rare: serious anaphylactic/anaphylactoid reactions, vasculitis, including cutaneous necrotizing vasculitis.

-Possible infections (particularly rhinitis, bronchitis and pneumonia) may increase.
+The number of possible infections (in particular rhinitis, bronchitis and pneumonia) may increase.

-Rare: pancytopenia (probably due to antiproliferative action), leukopenia (leukocytes < 2000/μl), eosinophilia.
+Rare: pancytopenia (probably due to antiproliferative effects), leukopenia (white blood cells < 2000/μl), eosinophilia.

 Very rare: agranulocytosis.